quintana0004/Expense-Tracker/README.md

 # :heavy_dollar_sign: Expense-Tracker-App

-This application is made with React Native using Expo, Zustand and Expo.
+This application is made with React Native using Expo, Zustand and Firebase.

 ## :information_source: About App